ashuthosh-mr/fpga-summer-school/track-1/day1/hw_sw.md

 # In a nutshell

-* sw alone on a traditional architecture(base) lot of cycles so we might want to tweak the hardware a bit.
+* `sw` alone on a traditional architecture(base) lot of cycles so we might want to tweak the hardware a bit.
-* Sometimes it is better to build specific hardware which can reduce cycle at a cost (area, power etc..)
+* Sometimes it is better to build specific hardware which can reduce cycle at a cost (`area`, `power` etc..)

 ---